Apeopl/gitskills/README.md

 # gitskills
 git 技能
-Creating a new branch is quick.
+Creating a old new branch is quick.
 Creating a new branch is quick and simple. no-ff